Ride a horse in a regional park

 Te Rau Pūriri Regional Park

-- During calving season riders must watch out for and steer clear of cows with young calves at foot.
+- During calving season, riders must stay away from cows with young calves.

 Read more about